Savitri and Satyavan: Background

+Summary

-The childless king of the Madra Kingdom, Ashvapati, engaged in a penance for eighteen years and offered a hundred thousand oblations to propitiate Savitri, a consort of Brahma.
+The childless king of the Madra Kingdom, Ashvapati, engaged in penance for eighteen years and offered a hundred thousand oblations to propitiate Savitri, a consort of Brahma.
 Pleased, the goddess Savitri appeared to him and asked him to choose a boon.
 Ashvapati sought the boon of having many sons to extend his dynastic line.
 The goddess, however, informed him that he would be blessed with a daughter instead.
-After some time, the king's first queen, the princess of Malava, became pregnant, and gave birth to a girl.
+After some time, the king's first queen, Malati, became pregnant, and gave birth to a girl.
 She was named Savitri by her father, in honour of the goddess.

 Savitri grew to become a beautiful woman, brimming with such energy that she was often regarded to be a celestial maiden.
 No man dared to ask for her hand in marriage.
 On an auspicious day, after she had offered her respects, her father told her to choose a husband with suitable qualities on her own.
 Accompanied by ministers, she embarked on a quest on her golden chariot, visiting a number of hermitages and forests.
-Upon her return to Madra, Savitri found her father seated with the sage-divinity, Narada.
-She informed her father that she had chosen an exiled prince named Satyavan as her husband, the son of a blind king named Dyumatsena of the Shalva kingdom; Dyumatsena had been driven out of his kingdom by a foe and led a life of exile as a forest-dweller with his wife and son.
+Upon her return to Madra, Savitri found her father seated with the sage Narada.
+She informed her father that she had chosen an exiled prince named Satyavan as her husband, the son of a blind king named Dyumatsena of the Shalva kingdom; Dyumatsena had been driven out of his kingdom by a foe and led a life of exile as a forest-dweller with his wife Shaivya and son.
 Narada opined that Savitri had made a bad choice: although he was intelligent, righteous, generous, and handsome, Satyavan was destined to die one year from that day.
 In response to her father's pleas to choose a different husband, Savitri insisted that she had made up her mind.
 After Narada expressed his agreement with Savitri's decision, Ashvapati consented to his daughter's choice.